exercism/go/concepts/for-loops/about.md

 }
 ```

-This loop will never end and will only ever finish if the program exits or has a `break` in its body.
+This loop will only ever finish if the program exits or has a `break` in its body.

 ## Labels and goto